adam-26/intl-fmt/README.md

 Contribute
 ---------
-Check out the [Contributing document][CONTRIBUTING] for the details.
+Check out the [Contributing document](https://github.com/adam-26/intl-format/blob/master/CONTRIBUTING.md) for the details.
 Thanks!

 For bugs or issues, please open an issue, and you're welcome to submit a PR for bug fixes and feature requests.